 Deadline for documenting your qualifications

-All qualifications must be completed and documented no later than 15 March.
+All qualifications must be documented no later than 15 March.

 Quota 2 criteria for the English taught programmes